Big Chief

 Terry Bartlett (guitar) - M.S.
 Electrical Engineering

-Mike Coldewey (piano) - Software Developer
+Mike Coldewey (piano) - M.Music; Software Developer

 Chris Lichtenberg (drums) - Ph.D.
 Electrical Engineering